Devils and Realist: Plot

-England, 1889.
-Seventeen-year-old William Twining, a genius aristocrat, learns of his family's bankruptcy and finds his life suddenly turned upside down when he accidentally summons a demon in his family's basement while looking for money to pay for his tuition.
-The demon, Dantalion, reveals to William that he is the "Elector" — the one who can choose the interim ruler over Hell as its emperor, Lucifer, rests to regain his strength — and a descendant of King Solomon, who had powers over demons known as his seventy-two pillars.
-William, who is a scientific realist, does not believe in demons and refuses to become involved with the power struggle in Hell.
-However, Dantalion stays close to William and decides to go to his school until he is chosen to be the interim king.
-Dantalion is joined by Sytry and Camio, his fellow pillars and interim candidates, as they become attached to the reincarnation of their beloved master.
-As more powerful figures learn of William's ancient heritage and plot to use him to their benefits, William finds himself at the center of a war between Hell and Heaven while discovering the mysteries that surrounds him and Solomon's enigmatic past.
+Arcadia, 1999.
+Seventeen-year-old Ein Schwert, a genius aristocrat, learns of his family's bankruptcy and summons a god, Susano'o, in order to pay for his tuition.
+Susano'o reveals to Ein that he is the Summoner who can choose the interim ruler over Hell while its permanent emperor, Izanagi goes on temporary retirement.
+Win is also a descendant of King Baldr, who had powers over Gods by means of the Lesser Key of Solomon#The Seventy-Two Demons.
+Ein, who is a scientific realist, does not believe in Gods and refuses to become involved with the power struggle in Hell.
+Susano'o decides to Shadow Win until he is chosen as interim king.
+The former is joined by Amaterasu Ōmikami and Tsukuyomi-no-Mikoto.
+Other powerful figures learn of Ein's heritage and plot to use him to their benefit.
+Ein is involved in a war between Hell and Heaven while.